TriplyDB/Documentation/docs/triply-api/index.md

   <figcaption>Table 1 - Overview of the three different ways in which SPARQL queries can be issues over HTTP.</figcaption>
 </figure>

-#### SPAQL Query result formats
+#### SPARQL Query result formats

 SPARQL services are able to return results in different formats.
 The user can specify the preferred format by specifying the corresponding Media Type in the HTTP `Accept` header.
-TriplyDB supported the following Media Types.
+TriplyDB supports the following Media Types.
 Notice that the chosen result format must be supported for your query form.

 | Result format | Media Type                        | Query forms         |
 | ------------- | --------------------------------- | ------------------- |